mavrkofficial/Mavrk-on-Ink/mavrk-sdk/QUICK_START.md

 # Mavrk SDK - Quick Start

-## 📋 What You Have
+## What You Have

-A complete, production-ready SDK in the `mavrk-sdk/` folder that includes:
+A focused SDK in the `mavrk-sdk/` folder that includes:

-✅ Full TypeScript implementation
+- Full TypeScript implementation
-✅ Contract wrappers for all Mavrk contracts
+- Contract wrappers for TokenFactory, TokenLocker, LinearVesting
-✅ Supabase integration for metadata
-✅ Utility functions (formatting, validation, prices)
+- Utility functions (formatting, validation)
-✅ Working examples
+- Working examples
-✅ Documentation
+- Documentation
-✅ Publishing guides
+- Publishing guides

-## 🚀 Next Steps
+## Next Steps

 ### 1. Copy to Your Public Repo